balk77/AnyBar-timemachine/README.md

 # AnyBar-timemachine

 An [AnyBar](https://github.com/tonsky/AnyBar) script to monitor the status of your Time Machine / Time Capsule backups.
 This script is based on the work of [@tjluoma](https://github.com/tjluoma/textbar-timemachine) but uses AnyBar instead.
+It also uses [MQTT](https://github.com/hivemq/mqtt-cli) to export status but that is optional.

 -----